formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/setup.md

  - An installation of Node.js - visit [node.org](https://nodejs.org/en/) for download instructions, we recommend using the latest LTS version.

 While not required, we will be using the Angular CLI to build this demo application.
 Please reference [cli.angular.io](https://cli.angular.io/) for additional support.
-To install and create our application's environment please run the following commands from either your Mac Terminal or Windows PowerShell:
+To install and create the application's development environment please run the following commands from within either the Mac Terminal or Windows PowerShell:

 ```
 npm install -g angular/cli